 I flew home with a new outlook à la Dammann as my most prized souvenir.
 Quality travel requires meaningful conversation — plentiful in Norway.
 Here, where city halls are as grandly and lovingly decorated as churches, I found people almost evangelical about their belief in organizing society for the benefit of all.
 Discussions with relatives and new friends alike often led to comparisons of our two very affluent but very different societies.

 Living better by consuming less and controlling nature by obeying her are ideals I've picked up on my Norwegian travels.
-I've also learned to rein in my ethno-centricity.
-I once raved to an uncle in Oslo about how well the U.S. did in the Winter Olympics.
+I've also learned to rein in my US-centricity.
+I once raved to an uncle in Oslo about how well the US had done in the Winter Olympics.
 Yes, he said, but — per capita — Denmark, with six medals, won twice the gold of the US.

 Norwegians are talented linguists.
 In Norway, the language barrier is just a speed bump.
 I speak only English and of all the places I've worked (shooting TV shows, leading tour groups, and researching guidebooks), communicating in Norway has been a breeze.
 Because Norwegians generally shift to English without missing a beat, it's tough to pick up any Norwegian.
 Still, it's important (and fun) to learn a few polite words.

-While there are fine tours, Norway is so well-organized and uncrowded that it's one of the easiest places in Europe to tour on your own.
+While you can take any number of fine tours here (including mine), Norway is so well organized and uncrowded that it's one of the easiest places in Europe to tour on your own.
 If you're inclined to explore Norway independently, do it.